 have to endure get to experience; how they got to that moment in 2012 when a banker is getting his head bashed in by a stranger with a golf club.
 These POVs take us all the way back to childhood in some cases, and quite honestly it was tedious as hell and in most cases, completely fucking irrelevant.

 This approach to the storytelling drained all the energy out of the plot, making it feel sluggish, washing out anything that could be considered a shock or a twist.

 There was something in the telling of events that lent itself more to realism, and while that is an accomplishment in contemporary novels, this was supposed to be a thriller.
-The goal being to thrill the reader with the shock of events we don’t experience in real life (hopefully.)
-This was anything but thrilling unless you consider your own yawns to be a real razz-ma-tazz experience.
+The goal is to thrill the reader with the shock of events we don’t experience in real life (hopefully.)
+This was anything but thrilling unless you consider your own yawns to be a real razzmatazz experience.

-The novel started out with a bang of blood and brutality that grabs the reader by the throat when Harry the banker is viciously attacked while his wife, Julie, watches in stunned horror.
+The novel started out with a bang of blood and brutality that grabs the reader by the throat when Harry The Banker is viciously attacked while Julie The Wife watches in stunned horror.
 Think Neegan and Glen.
 It was some disturbing shit.
 But that was the first and the last of that kind of entertainment.

 That horrifying pace was never maintained.
 Instead, it settled into a mundane telling of personal events.
-The path to alcoholism, the troubles of a marriage and co-dependence, the struggle of infertility.
+The path to alcoholism, the troubles of marriage and co-dependence, and the struggle of infertility.
 The effects of a poor upbringing and the tragedy of mental illness.
 Nothing about the writing was bad per se, actually it was quite the opposite.
-The prose provided the reader with a vivid experience, an understanding of the characters at a base level.
+The prose provided the reader with a vivid experience and an understanding of the characters at a base level.